chrjoh/cert-bar/README.md

 ### data_file

 - Type: String
 - Description: Path to the file containing the data to be encrypted in the CMS message.
-If the file doesn't exist, a default message "Hello CMS world!" will be used.

 ## Generated Output